 4:00 Close of Conference and Evaluations

 Need for Program

-There is considerable evidence supporting skilled nurse management as being fundamental to the provision of effective, high-quality, safe patient care and outcomes.
-However, the growing complexity of the health workspace has the potential for increasing strain on nurse managers who are expected to control units whilst juggling a range of variables.
-As the nature of organisational structures and hierarchies change so too must nurses within these settings.
+There is considerable evidence supporting skilled nurse management as being fundamental to the provision of effective, high-quality, and safe patient care and outcomes.
+However, the growing complexity of the health workspace has the potential for increasing strain on nurse managers who are expected to control units while juggling a range of variables.
+As the nature of organisational structures and hierarchies changes so too must nurses within these settings.
 Learning from others and understanding relevant management theories to guide personal and professional capacity will assist nurse managers to successfully fulfil their role.

 Purpose of Program

-The purpose of this conference is to assist nurse managers to manage with clarity and confidence in modern health environments so as to improve patient outcomes.
+The purpose of this conference is to assist Nurse Managers to manage with clarity and confidence in modern health environments so as to improve patient outcomes.

 Your learning outcomes:

-Initiate evidenced management tactics to improve decision making and achieve workplace goals for patient outcomes
+Initiate evidenced management tactics to improve decision-making and achieve workplace goals for patient outcomes

 Be confident in dealing professionally and swiftly with team behaviour that undermines effective patient care

 Facilitate a professional workplace that values growth and high performance